phucthang1101/phucthang1101/README.md

 - :books: My major is **Computer Science Software Engineering**
 - :earth_asia: I'm living now in **Windsor, Ontario, Canada**
 - :monocle_face: I'm a curious guy who love to learn new things every day.
 - :sweat_smile: So...
-I am more than a robot coding 🤖, I am a real human trying to learn new things and develop incredible projects with ❤️ meeting incredible people on the way🚀
+I am more than a robot coding 🤖, I am a real human trying to learn new things and develop incredible projects with ❤️ meeting incredible people on the way 🦾
 - :sunglasses: My quote is ***"There are 10 types of people in this world, those who understand binary and those who dont"***
 - ⚡ Fun facts: I would love to see you on Mars one day! 🚀